michaelnisi/pickup/README.md

   .pipe(process.stdout)
 ```

-To run this from the command-line:
+You can run this example from the command-line:

 ```
-curl -sS http://feeds.muleradio.net/thetalkshow | node example/stdin.js | json
+$ curl -sSS http://feeds.muleradio.net/thetalkshow | node example/stdin.js | json
 ```

 #### Proxy server